Wookey-Technologies/sansar-script/README.md

         // Check to make sure a sound has been configured in the editor if (Sound == null)
         {
-            Log.Write("SoundScript has no configured sound to play!") return;
+            Log.Write("SoundScript has no configured sound to play!");
+            return;
         }